hrishim/llvl_prog1_book/src/c_pointers.md

 }
 ```

 Note that there are two changes from the earlier version.
 The signature of the function is now `some_fn(int *y)`.
 Also, when we call this function we are passing it the address of *x* using the syntax `&x`.
 Inside the function we tell the compiler to multiply the contents of the **integer** at address `y` and multiply that by 2.
-The result is then stored in the memory addres pointed to by `y`.
+The result is then stored in the memory address pointed to by `y`.
 Since we are operating on the "memory address of x" (also known as y inside `some_fn`) the actual contents of the variable `x` will now be changed.
 The final print statement will print 10.

 That was a whirlwind tour of arrays and pointers.
 Now that we know a little about them let us practice using them by doing a few programming exercises.